kth-tcs/trustfull-demonstrator/README.md

-# trustfull-demonstrator
+# The e-voting demonstrator of project Trustfull

+TODO: one paragraph of context: what's the goal of the demonstrator? what is this?

-Code for the demonstrator of the Trustfull project.
+Code for the demonstrator of the [Trustfull project](trustfull.proj.kth.se/).

 This repository contains:
-- Under [`webdemo/`](webdemo/) the code for the vote collecting server hosted at <https://vmn-webapp.azurewebsites.net/>.
+- Under [`webdemo/`](webdemo/) the code for the vote collecting server.
 - Under [`scripts/`](scripts/) scripts to orchestrate a demo election from your terminal.

+The current version of the web app for e-voting front-end is hosted at <https://vmn-webapp.azurewebsites.net/> (see instructions for updating this URL below).

-## Instructions
+## Instructions for running an election

+### Deploying the server-side back-end machines

-### 1. Create a network security group
+#### 1. Create a network security group

 In order to allow all ports required by Verificatum, we can create a new "Network Security Group" that specifies the security rules we need.